life423/drewclark.io-portfolio/PORT-MANAGEMENT.md

 If you encounter EADDRINUSE errors:

-1. Use `npm run dev:safe` which automatically handles port conflicts
-2. Alternatively, run `npm run kill-ports` to free the required ports
+1. Run `npm run kill-ports` to free the required ports
-3. Check if Docker containers are running with `docker ps`
+2. Check if Docker containers are running with `docker ps`
-4. If Docker is using the ports, stop containers with `docker-compose down`
+3. If Docker is using the ports, stop containers with `docker-compose down`